Asghar Hijazi

-Seyyed Ali Asghar Hijazi (Note: سید علی اصغر حجازی) is an Iranian cleric and politician, serving as the deputy chief of staff to Ali Khamenei, the Supreme Leader of Iran.
+Ali Asghar Mir Hijazi (علی اصغر میر حجازی) is an Iranian politician and cleric.
+He served as the deputy chief of staff to Ali Khamenei, the Supreme Leader of Iran, until 2026.
 He previously held the position of Deputy for Foreign Affairs in the Ministry of Intelligence of the Islamic Republic of Iran.

-Hijazi plays a key role in coordinating high-level affairs among Iran's branches of government, intelligence agencies (including the Ministry of Intelligence and parallel security institutions), and the implementation of state policies on behalf of the Supreme Leader.
+Hijazi played a key role in coordinating high-level affairs among Iran's branches of government, intelligence agencies (including the Ministry of Intelligence and parallel security institutions), and the implementation of state policies on behalf of the Supreme Leader.
 He is considered one of the most influential figures in the Office of the Supreme Leader of Iran.

 Hijazi was placed under international sanctions by the European Union in March 2012 and by the United States Department of the Treasury in January 2020 for his alleged involvement in serious human rights violations in Iran.

-According to the pro-Western media outlet Iran International, during the Iran–Israel war, Hijazi reportedly held talks with senior Russian officials to arrange a secure evacuation route for himself and his family from Iran, in the event of further escalation.
-The current whereabouts of Hijazi are unknown.

-Family background and early career
+Early life and career

-Hijazi was born in Hamadan, Iran and is the son of Seyyed Javad Hijazi.
-In the early years of the Iranian Revolution, he was affiliated with the Islamic Republican Party.
-It is said that Hijazi's acquaintance with Ali Khamenei, who became supreme leader in 1989, dates back to before the Iranian Revolution in Mashhad.
+Asghar Hijazi was born on September 8, 1946, in either Hamadan or Isfahan.
+He is the son of Seyyed Javad Hijazi.
+In the early years of the Islamic Revolution, he was affiliated with the Islamic Republican Party.
+He joined the Islamic Republican Party during the 1979 Islamic Revolution.
+He gained political power and influence primarily through his affiliation with the Haghani Seminary of Qom, and was assisted by his uncle, Seyyed Sadegh Hejazi.
+Hejazi was the head of the Committee for the Purging and Sanitation of Government Offices, before being appointed by Ali Qoddusi as the political deputy of the Revolutionary Prosecutor's Office.

-Political career

 After the founding of the Ministry of Intelligence under then-President Khamenei, Hijazi was appointed Deputy for Foreign Affairs.
 Upon Khamenei's accession as Supreme Leader, Hijazi was named Deputy Chief of Staff in the Supreme Leader's office.
-He is regarded as a key behind-the-scenes intelligence figure within the Supreme Leader's inner circle.
+He was regarded as a key behind-the-scenes intelligence figure within the Supreme Leader's inner circle, alongside Mohammad Mohammadi Golpayegani.

 Role in press law intervention (2000)

 On 6 August 2000, Ali Khamenei issued a letter to the Islamic Consultative Assembly demanding the withdrawal of a proposed reform to the Press Law.
-This was considered the first formal Hokm-e Hokoomati ("ruling decree").
+This was considered the first formal Hukm-i Hokumati ("ruling decree").
 Hijazi was the person who officially delivered the letter to Mehdi Karroubi, then Speaker of Parliament.